pingpong-templates/hub/neo4j-cypher/README.md

 # Neo4j Knowledge Graph with OpenAI LLMs

-This template allows you to chat with Neo4j graph database in natural langugae in private, using an OpenAI LLM.
+This template allows you to chat with Neo4j graph database in natural language, using an OpenAI LLM.

 ## Set up Environment